Originally published in March 2013

 5. Rather than launch into what was awesome or crappy about your day, ask how HIS day was.
 Handing him a beer as you pretend to listen earns you bonus points.

-6. Fancy up your attire by swapping between the Old Navy hoodie and the go-to-when-bloated-over-sized sweater.
+6. Fancy up your attire by swapping between the Old Navy hoodie.
 Variety is the spice blahblahblah.

-7. Compliment him more: have you been lifting?
+7. Compliment him: have you been lifting?
 Your pecs look incredible!

-8. Send subliminal YouWantAnotherBaby messages by strategically placing the kids’ baby pictures in his line of vision: in his truck, next to the remote control, on the toilet.
+8. Send subliminal YouWantAnotherBaby messages by strategically placing the kids’ baby pictures in his line of vision: on the steering wheel of his truck, next to the remote control, on the toilet.